harrisloi/Attendance-Management-System/README.md

 # Attendance Management System

-Design an online attendance system for students and faculty for XYZ University by using Java language.
+Design an online attendance system for students and faculty for XYZ University by using the concept of Object-oriented programming - Java.

 There are three users for the system
 1. Admin